JoshOrndorff/recipes/kitchen/treasury/README.md

 # treasury module

-A simple version of the treasury module that only implements a few basic functions.
+minimal version of the treasury module for showing how to

-## instantiating a pot
+## instantiate a pot

-## dispatch spending via blockchain event loop
-* reference other recipe

-## OnDilution hook
-* add a generic runtime hooks recipe (in types and traits section) and refer to it
+## proxy transfer method for spending through the pot

+## scheduling spending with configurable module constants